Fellowship FAQS

 Feel free to contact us at GraduateBusinessStudies@rowan.edu to determine the best course of action for your application components.

-What are the key differences in questions between the Fellowship opportunity vs. the MBA and MS Finance program applications?
+What are the key differences in application questions between the Fellowship opportunity vs. the MBA and MS Finance programs?

 The Professional Statement for the MBA or MS Finance application asks applicants to indicate why they are pursuing the degree, their professional goals, how the MBA will help them accomplish those goals and why they are a good fit for the program.